EBISPOT/sum-stats-formatter/harmonisation/formatting_tools/readme.txt

 location data will be on the same, latest genome build.
 Missing data that can be inferred will, if safely possible, be inferred and provided.
 The harmonisation process is the following:

-  Formatting
-   1) Rename headers
-   2) Set blank values to 'NA'

   Mapping variant IDs to locations
-   3) Update base pair location value by mapping variant ID using latest Ensembl release
+   1) Update base pair location value by mapping variant ID using latest Ensembl release
       OR
       if above not possible, liftover base pair location to latest genome build